subhajitchatterjee07/Soft-Computing/README.md

 # Soft-Computing
-Contains code for classes at IIIT-Bh
+Contains code for soft computing classes at my uni